strimzi/strimzi-kafka-operator/api-conversion/README.md

 > bin/api-conversion.sh crd-upgrade
 ```

-**Once you upgrade the CRDs to use `v1beta2` as storage version, you should only use the fields available in `v1beta2` in your custom resources.**
+**After you have upgraded the CRDs to use `v1beta2` as storage version, you must only use the fields available in `v1beta2` in your custom resources.**

 ### Required access rights

-To upgrade the Strimzi CRDs to `v1beta2`, you need to run the tool with a user which has the following RBAC rights:
+To upgrade the Strimzi CRDs to `v1beta2`, you must run the tool as a user with RBAC permission to:

 * List the Strimzi custom resources in all namespaces
 * Replace the Strimzi custom resources in all namespaces